 Job Success Factors

 Job Success Factors comprise a common set of performance measurements that are used City-wide to assess employee performance.
-The City of Minneapolis has established six Job Success Factors.
+The City of Minneapolis has established seven Job Success Factors.

 - Customer Focus: Meets the expectations and requirements of internal and external customers; gets first-hand customer information and uses it for improvements in products and services; acts with customer in mind; establishes and maintains effective relationships with customers and gains their trust and respect.